zoshkh/FYP2021/README.md

 Clean files are already sorted, cleaned and downloaded data plus data from Kenneth French Library.

 Follow in file instructions to modify the codes from 3-factor to 4-factor model testing or vice versa.

+Use the ticker files and price downloade python code to download UK, Germany and Euronext prices (Up to 100MB).
+Make sure to match the file names to codes.